Where is Mt. Everest located?

 This is a common question, frequently asked by most trekkers.
 Of course, the EBC trek is neither too hard nor too easy a trekking trail.
 It’s a moderate trekking destination.
-But it would be challenging for those who do not have even habituated to normal walking activities because you need to walk on upward, downward, steep, slop, and flat areas no less than 4-5 hours per day during the Everest base camp trekking trail.
+But it would be challenging for those who do not have even habituated to normal walking activities because you need to walk on upward, downward, steep, slop, and flat areas for no less than 4-5 hours per day during the Everest base camp trekking trail.
 So, it is advised to have at least half an hour of walking daily before going to the EBC trek.
 And this kind of walking may be reduced the risks of getting altitude sickness too.

 While talking about the age factor, it does not make difference.
-Only physical fitness with sound health is a concerning matter whether you are young or adult.
+Only physical fitness with sound health is a concerning matter whether you are young or an adult.